rdkcentral/Lightning-ui/docs/Keyboard/Key.md

 # data
 Returns the data `object` the Key component uses in order for it to display the correct label.

-# labelText
+# label
-Returns the labelText `object` the Key component uses to alter how the label is presented.
+Returns the label `tag`, this allows you to customize the label `tag`.

 # labelColors
 Returns the colors `object` the Key component uses to switch the color when it is focused.

 # background
-Returns the background tag, this allows you to customize the background tag.
+Returns the background `tag`, this allows you to customize the background `tag`.

 # backgroundColors
 Returns the backgroundColors `object` the Key component uses to switch the color when it is focused.